Rector of the University of Edinburgh: Role

 The Rector chairs the University's highest governing body, the University Court; in addition the Rector chairs meetings of the General Council in the absence of the Chancellor.
 In more recent years the role has included a function akin to that of an ombudsperson for the university community.
 In their position, the Rector can exert considerable influence in Court and in the body politic of the University.
 They can be well-informed about student and staff issues and concerns, can champion their causes, and can make sure that these issues are fully aired in Court.

 History

 The position of Rector, along with the positions of Chancellor and Vice-Chancellor, was only created in 1858.
 Prior to this, the University was governed by the Lord Provost, Magistrates, and town council of Edinburgh.
 The rector's place in the university was codified by statute of the Westminster Parliament, the Universities (Scotland) Act 1889, which provided for the election of a Rector at all universities then in existence in Scotland.
-To this day only the ancient universities of Edinburgh, Glasgow, Aberdeen and St Andrews plus the newer Dundee, elect a Rector; the 20th century universities do not.
+To this day only the ancient universities of St Andrews, Glasgow, Aberdeen and Edinburgh plus the newer Dundee, elect a Rector; the 20th-century universities do not.